daniel-simpson/blog/content/posts/2009-07-27---xpages-and-nbsp.md

 - "xpages"
 - "web"
 - "notes"
-description: "I encountered an issue with XPages and a text field in a Lotus Notes document."
+description: "I encountered an issue with XPages and a text field in a Lotus Notes document."
 ---
 I encountered an issue with XPages and a text field in a Lotus Notes document.